Faculty/Staff members are expected to abide by the rights and responsibilities listed below.

 - Promote equal educational opportunity to all students without regard to race, religion, gender, ability, age, national origin, or other non-merit factors.

-- Cooperate with procedures established by the Dean of Students Office, such as reviewing, signing, and returning forms for test accommodations, facilitating the use of note-takers, etc.;
+- Cooperate with procedures established by Disability Services, such as reviewing, signing, and returning forms for test accommodations, facilitating the use of note-takers, etc.

-- Announce in class and/or on the syllabus that accommodation of disability-related needs is available on request.
+- Include an accessibility syllabus statement.
 Faculty members may use the following statement on their course syllabi: